snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/conversions/index.md

 :::caution

-Because this is part of the sessions table within the Unified Digital Model, we still expect your sessions to contain at least one `page_view` or `page_ping` event, and the events must all have a `session_identifier` to be included in the `base_events_this_run_table`.
+Because this is part of the sessions table within the Unified dbt package, we still expect your sessions to contain at least one `page_view` or `page_ping` event, and the events must all have a `session_identifier` to be included in the `base_events_this_run_table`.
 Without a `session_identifier` the event will not be visible to the model, and without a `page_view` or `page_ping` in the session there will be no session record for the model to attach the conversions to.

 :::